-8.10 - Work Schedules - All work schedules shall be posted three (3) days prior to the first day of the schedule.
+8.10 - Work Schedules - All work schedules shall be posted seven (7) days prior to the first day of the schedule.
 Such schedules may be changed in cases of emergencies or business necessities.

-8.11 - Replacements - Management shall be responsible for scheduling replacements.
-If an employee proposes a replacement such substitute must be approved in advance.
+8.11 - Replacements - The employee shall find their own replacement If an employee proposes a replacement such substitute must be approved 48 hours in advance.

 8.12 - Report-in-Pay -